-- The resolution of the timing display for SD signals is one 27 MHz clock cycle or 37 ns.
-For HD signals, it is one clock at 74.25 MHz, which equates to about 13.5 ns.
-To get the greater accuracy needed for a composite signal, first use the timing display to get close, then use a vector display for the final burst phase alignment.
-Since the instrument can display both the timing display and a vector display simultaneously (each in its own tile), this process can still be easy and quick. - For an SDI input relative to an analog reference, the situation is more complex.
-For the timing display, three definitions of "zero offset" on an SDI input are supported, Analog (DAC) and Serial (0H) and Saved Offset.
+- The resolution of the timing display is one 27 MHz clock cycle or 37 ns, for Composite and SD video.
+To get the greater accuracy needed for a composite signal, first use the timing display to get close, and then use a vector display for the final burst phase alignment.
+Since these two displays can be present simultaneously in separate tiles, this process is still easy and quick. - For composite signals, the definition of time aligned is straight forward, but for an SDI input relative to an analog reference, the situation is more complex.
+For the timing display, the definition of zero offset on an SDI input assumes the SDI signal will be converted to composite.
+The converted composite signal is then compared to the analog reference.
+For the conversion, a half-band filter with a 33 clock-cycle delay and an analog reconstruction filter are assumed.
+This conversion introduces a delay of about 3 μs. - In the Relative to: Rear Panel mode, this 3 μs conversion delay is removed from the measured offset before the display is generated.
+In the Relative to: Saved Offset mode, it has no effect. - This timing relationship between input and reference is also compatible with the waveform mode.
+That is, if you have zero timing on the Timing display and change from internal to external reference, the displayed waveform will not shift position. - When timing analog composite signals, adjust the system phase with the Vector display.
+(See page 43, Timing Displays for Simple Versus Complex Timing.)

-The Analog (DAC) setting uses the methodology illustrated in appendix B of SMPTE RP168.
-This method shows the SDI signal being converted to analog.
-The converted analog signal is then compared to the analog reference.
-For this mode the nominal delay of the D to A converter is assumed to be 4.6 microseconds for SD, 1.3 μs for HD and 0.0 us for 3 Gb.
-The 0.0 μs delay for 3 Gb means the Analog (DAC) and Serial (0H) modes are equivalent for 3 Gb signals.

-The Serial (0H) setting, uses the methodology implied in appendix A of SMPTE RP168.
-In this mode timing is considered to be zero when the 0H sample of the serial stream aligns with the reference edge of the analog sync.
-Note that this timing is actually at the scrambled interface which is slightly different than timing to the parallel data into the serializer or the parallel data out of the deserializer due to delays in those functions.

-- In the Relative to: Rear Panel mode, this 3 μs conversion delay is removed from the measured offset before the display is generated.
-In the Relative to: Saved Offset mode, it has no effect. - In the Relative to: Saved Offset mode, the timing of one signal is "saved" and then that becomes "zero" for subsequent measurements.
-This removes any need for a specific definition of zero timing, since the display shows the difference in timing between the initial and current signals. - This timing relationship between input and reference is also compatible with the waveform mode.
-That is, if you have zero timing on the Timing display and change from internal to external reference, the displayed waveform will not shift position.